Thermal Entropy, Density Disorder and Antiferromagnetism of Repulsive Fermions in 3D Optical Lattice

 In summary, we have systematically studied the interplay between the thermal entropy, density disorder and AFM properties in half-filled 3D Hubbard model following the manner of the most recent optical lattice experiment~\cite{Shao2024}.
 We have established the full entropy map on $T$-$U$ plane for the model, based on which we have resolved the discrepancy between the experiment and theory on the peak antiferromagnetism.
-More specifically, we have found that the {\it entropy increase} in experimental measurements during increasing interaction and {\it density disorder} both induce the peak location shifting of AFM structure factor towards stronger interaction.
+More specifically, we have found that both the {\it entropy increase} in experimental measurements during increasing interaction and {\it density disorder} induce the peak location shifting of AFM structure factor towards stronger interactions.
 We have also presented predictions for the universal behaviors of double occupancy versus entropy to probe various properties of the system, which can serve as useful guidance for future experimental studies.
-Our work have bridged the gap between the most recent experiment and the cutting-edge quantum many-body computations, and have built a paradigm for the benchmark between them, by taking the entropy as a central role and including the density disorder as a realistic issue.
-This paradigm is important and applicable to the benchmark studies on many other exotic properties of various versions of Hubbard model~\cite{Arovas2022,Qin2022} between experiment and theory.
+Our work bridges the gap between recent experiment and cutting-edge quantum many-body computations, and establishes a paradigm for benchmarking between them, by taking the entropy as a central role and including the density disorder as a realistic issue.
+This paradigm is important and applicable to the benchmark studies on many other exotic properties of various versions of the Hubbard model~\cite{Arovas2022,Qin2022} between experiment and theory.

+{\it{Acknowledgements}}.
+We thank Xing-Can Yao for valuable discussions on the experimental details.
+This work was supported by the National Natural Science Foundation of China (under Grants No. 12247103, No. 12204377, and No. 12275263), the Innovation Program for Quantum Science and Technology (under Grant No. 2021ZD0301900), the Natural Science Foundation of Fujian province of China (under Grant No. 2023J02032), and the Youth Innovation Team of Shaanxi Universities.

 \onecolumngrid